department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal/veterans-law-judge.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: A Hearing with a Veterans Law Judge at the Board of Veteran’s Appeals
+title: A Hearing with a Veterans Law Judge at the Board of Veterans' Appeals
 display_title: A Hearing with a Veterans Law Judge
 hidesidenav: true
 majorlinks: